-\begin{Theorem} Let $f\in\Hom_d(\p^1)$ and $F$ be the $k$-symmetric product of $f$ for $k\geq2$.
-Then $F$ is strongly postcritically finite if and only if $F$ is postcritically finite if and only if $f$ is postcritically finite. \end{Theorem}
+\begin{Theorem} Let $f\in\Hom_d(\p^1)$ and $F$ be the $k$-fold symmetric product of $f$ for $k\geq2$.
+Then $F$ is strongly post-critically finite if and only if $F$ is post-critically finite if and only if $f$ is post-critically finite. \end{Theorem}

-We also provide a one-parameter family of degree $4$ rational mappings $F_a:\p^2\dashrightarrow\p^2$ that are postcritically finite but \emph{not} strongly postcritically finite.
+Given a rational map $F$ with indeterminacy set $I$ such that $\mathcal P(F)$ is disjoint from $I$, the notion of $j$-deep post-critically finite is well-defined.
+We also provide such a one-parameter family of degree $4$ rational mappings $F_a:\p^2\dashrightarrow\p^2$ that are post-critically finite but \emph{not} strongly post-critically finite.

-\textit{Families of Latt\`es maps of $\p^k$.} Denote by $\mathcal{M}_d(\p^k)$ the \emph{moduli space} of endomorphisms of $\p^k$ with algebraic degree $d$, i.e. the set of $\PGL(k+1)$ conjugacy classes of the space of degree $d$ endomorphisms $\Hom_d(\p^k)$.
-The space $\mathcal{M}_d(\p^k)$ has been proven to have good geometric properties by Levy \cite{levyPn}.
+\textit{Families of Latt\`es maps of $\p^k$.} Denote by $\mathcal{M}_d(\p^k)$ the \emph{moduli space} of endomorphisms of $\p^k$ with degree $d$, i.e. the set of $\PGL(k+1)$ conjugacy classes of the space of degree $d$ endomorphisms $\Hom_d(\p^k)$.
+The space $\mathcal{M}_d(\p^k)$ has been proven to be a geometric quotient (in the sense of geometric invariant theory) by Levy \cite{levyPn}.